How long to keep your records

 If your records are lost, stolen or destroyed

-If you can’t replace your records, you must do your best to provide figures.
+If you cannot replace your records, you must do your best to provide figures.
 Tell HMRC when you file your tax return if you’re using:

-- estimated figures - your best guess when you can’t provide the actual figures
+- estimated figures - your best guess when you cannot provide the actual figures

 - provisional figures - your temporary estimated figures while you wait for actual figures (you’ll also need to submit actual figures when available)